roannalim/dsa3101-2310-12-ocr/README.md

 For Mac Users, during the uploading of images, you would face this error.
 Please use a Windows device if you would like to use this function.

 ## Troubleshooting
-1. Problem: Denied access to your own localhost  Solution: 1.
-Go to this website:
+1. Problem: Denied access to your own localhost<br/>
+Solution: 1.Go to this website:
 ```bash
 chrome://net-internals/#sockets
 ```
-2. Click on 'flush socket pools'.
+2.Click on 'flush socket pools'.<br/>
-3. Re-run your flask application.
+3.Re-run your flask application.

-2. Problem: Python 3.10 Certificate issue  Solution: Run this command in the terminal
+2. Problem: Python 3.10 Certificate issue<br/>
+Solution: Run this command in the terminal
 ```bash
 /Applications/Python\ 3.10/Install\ Certificates.command
 ```